AnnBlessy/DBMS/EX.NO.11 DATABASE CONNECTIVITY.md

 1. Install mysql,visual studio or python IDLE 3.12.
 2. Create a student database and table in MySQL.
 3. Pip install mysql-connector into python packages.
-4. Write a python progarm to perform the following 1.create a connection 2. fetch data and store it in result set 3.
-Display table rows.
-4. Close the connection
+4. Write a python progarm to perform the following 1.create a connection.
+       2. fetch data and store it in result set.
+       3. Display table rows.
+       4. Close the connection.
 6. Run the program